 - J Orbiter Screen, the main screen with Orbiter, - ii!
-Effects Screen, a "secondary" screen with Effects controls, - Environment Presets Screen, which allows factory and user Presets to be loaded and stored, and - # Settings Screen with Global settings (MIDI etc.).
+Effects Screen, a "secondary" screen with Effects controls, - En Presets Screen, which allows system and user Presets to be loaded and stored, - E Routing Screen, with per-preset Routing of selected MIDI parameters, and - # Settings Screen with Global settings (MIDI etc.).

 Orbiter screen is the main screen which appears on power-up and allows access to the "secondary" Effects screen.
-The Presets and Settings screens are accessible from the Effects screen.
+The Presets and Routing screens are accessible from the Effects screen while the Settings screen is accessible from the Routing screen.